antennapedia/antennapedia.com/src/rpf/pj_long_haul.md

 "You know what I mean."

 "I do."
 Peter unscrewed the cap of his water bottle.
 Jenna watched him drink.
 Eyes closed, lashes against his lined cheeks, throat working, water on his lips.
 He opened his eyes and caught her looking.
-He smiled and stuck the bottle into the pocket into the pocket of the seat in front.
+He smiled and stuck the bottle into the pocket of the seat in front.
 "We really should do a play together."

 "Or another long series."